VijaySuriyaP/video-clip-generator/README.md

-#VIDEO-CLIP-GENERATOR
+#VIDEO-CLIP-GENEERATOR

-Generate short, subtitle-burned clips from long videos using local AI transcription and ffmpeg.
+Generate short, subtitle-burned clips from long videos using local AI transcription and FFmpeg.

 This app is built for creators who want to turn long-form recordings into social-ready highlights quickly.